 - Mix well and knead to a smooth and soft dough.

-assembling and shaping garlic bread rolls
+Assembling and shaping garlic rolls

 - Beat the butter with a spoon till light and fluffy.
 Add all the spices & herbs along with salt.
 Mix well.

 - Check the seasoning in the garlic spread and add more of the herbs, spices or salt if needed.